Accessibility: Web accessibility features

 While WCAG provides much technical information for use by web designers, coders and editors, BS 8878:2010 Web accessibility – Code of Practice has been introduced, initially in the UK, to help site owners and product managers to understand the importance of accessibility.
 It includes advice on the business case behind accessibility, and how organisations might usefully update their policies and production processes to embed accessibility in their business-as-usual.
 On 28 May 2019, BS 8878 was superseded by ISO 30071-1, the international Standard that built on BS 8878 and expanded it for international use.

 Another useful idea is for websites to include a web accessibility statement on the site.
-Initially introduced in PAS 78, the best practice for web accessibility statements has been updated in BS 8878 to emphasise the inclusion of: information on how disabled and elderly people could get a better experience of using the website by using assistive technologies or accessibility settings of browsers and operating systems (linking to "BBC My Web My Way" can be useful here); information on what accessibility features the site's creators have included, and if there are any user needs which the site doesn't currently support (for example, descriptive video to allow blind people to access the information in videos more easily); and contact details for disabled people to be able to use to let the site creators know if they have any problems in using the site.
+Initially introduced in PAS 78, the best practice for web accessibility statements has been updated in BS 8878 to emphasise the inclusion of: information on how disabled and elderly people could get a better experience of using the website by using assistive technologies or accessibility settings of browsers and operating systems (linking to "BBC My Web My Way" can be useful here); information on what accessibility features the site's creators have included, and if there are any user needs which the site does not currently support (for example, descriptive video to allow blind people to access the information in videos more easily); and contact details for disabled people to be able to use to let the site creators know if they have any problems in using the site.
 While validations against WCAG, and other accessibility badges can also be included, they should be put lower down the statement, as most disabled people still do not understand these technical terms.

 Education and accessibility for students

 Equal access to education for students with disabilities is supported in some countries by legislation.
 It is still challenging for some students with disabilities to fully participate in mainstream education settings, but many adaptive technologies and assistive programs are making improvements.
 In India, the Medical Council of India has now passed the directives to all the medical institutions to make them accessible to persons with disabilities.
-This happened due to a petition by Dr Satendra Singh founder of Infinite Ability.
+This happened due to a petition by Satendra Singh founder of Infinite Ability.

 Students with a physical or mental impairment or learning disability may require note-taking assistance, which may be provided by a business offering such services, as with tutoring services.
 Talking books in the form of talking textbooks are available in Canadian secondary and post-secondary schools.
 Also, students may require adaptive technology to access computers and the Internet.
 These may be tax-exempt expenses in some jurisdictions with a medical prescription.